 Real-Time Location Systems (RTLS)

 RTLS is a real-time indoor location tracking system that locates and monitors any person or asset within a defined zone covered by an RF network.
-RTLS systems utilize a combination of hardware and software to create an indoor location tracking network.
+RTLS solutions utilize a combination of hardware and software to create an indoor location tracking network.
 This network uses receivers (also known as RTLS anchors) placed throughout the area to receive the signals sent by active RTLS tags.

 RTLS tags are made up of a small antenna, motion sensors, RTLS microprocessor and a battery.
 Most batteries on RTLS tags can last for months before needing to be recharged.
 The tags transmit a few times in a second or once every few seconds or minutes, depending on how often you want to refresh the location data (refresh rate.)